Hengyu15/IEProj_watergrandpa/wp-content/plugins/quiz-maker/README.txt

 == Installation ==

+Don’t worry about the installation of your favorite quiz plugin for WordPress, as we’re here to help you!
+With this easy guide, you will quickly learn how to get the wp quiz plugin and enjoy its amazing features to create interactive and engaging content for your website.

-There are two ways to install Quiz maker: the easy way, when you install Quiz maker from your WordPress dashboard, and the not so easy way, when you install it from WordPress.org.
+There are two ways to install the Quiz maker plugin: the first way is when you are installing it from your WordPress dashboard.
+The second way of installing this free WordPress quiz plugin is doing it from [wordpress.org](https://wordpress.org/).

-* 1.1 The easiest way to enjoy Quiz Maker:
+Let’s look at the first and easiest way to enjoy Quiz Maker:

-* 1.1.1 Login to your WordPress dashboard
+*   Log in to your WP dashboard.
-* 1.1.2 Go to Plugins
+*   Go to the **Plugins** section on the left menu bar.
-* 1.1.3 Add New
+*   Click on the **Add New** button at the top of the page.
-* 1.1.4 Search for Quiz maker
+*   Search for the Quiz Maker.
-* 1.1.5 Click to install
+*   Click on the **Install now** button.

-* 1.2 The second way:
+That’s it.
+Simple and easy installation of the quiz plugin WordPress.
+The second way of the WordPress quiz plugin installation is the following:

-* 1.2.1Download the zip file from https://wordpress.org/plugins/quiz-maker/
+*   Download the zip file from [https://wordpress.org/plugins/quiz-maker/](https://wordpress.org/plugins/quiz-maker/) (Click on the **Download** button).
-* 1.2.2 Go to Plugins
-* 1.2.3 Add New
-* 1.2.4 Upload plugin
-* 1.2.5 Choose file quiz-maker.zip
+*   When you have downloaded the zip file go to the **Plugins** section of your Dashboard.
+*   Afterward, click on the **Add New** and then **Upload** plugin buttons.
+*   Click on the **Choose file** and choose quiz-maker.zip file (You can also simply drag the zip file into the Upload section).
-* 1.2.6 Click to install
+*   Click on the **Install** button.

-* 1.3 In order to install the Quiz maker from Wordpress.org you must unzip the archive and copy the quiz-maker folder into your plugins folder (\wp-content\plugins).
-After one ofthis steps you can activate the plugin from the Plugins menu.
-Once activated configure any options as desired and you can enjoy our Quiz maker.
+Here it is.
+Once activated [configure any options](https://ays-pro.com/wordpress-quiz-maker-user-manual) as desired and you can enjoy our best WordPress quiz plugin.
+Build your best WP quiz within a few minutes․

 == Frequently Asked Questions ==